kicaj29/Kubernetes/helm/readme.md

 ```

 >NOTE: **all services in this example are `ClusterIP` so it means that ingress controller can access services of such type.
-Previous examples chart1, chart2, chart3 use `NodePort` because ingress controller is not used there**
+Previous examples chart1, chart2, chart3 use `NodePort` because ingress controller is not used there.**

 * Install a package that uses ingress controller.